-Chicken adobo is one of those dishes that tastes better with time.
+The chicken adobo recipe is one of those dishes that tastes better with time.
 The white vinegar’s flavor tones down and, with time, enhances the flavor of the chicken and the sauce.
-Therefore, I’m not sure if we can call the leftover from the chicken adobo a leftover!
+Therefore, I’m not sure if we can call the leftover from the adobo chicken a leftover!
 But to store it, place it in a plastic container, preferably an airtight container, and refrigerate for up to one week.

 Amazing tips for making Filipino chicken adobo